cstahoviak/cherno-cpp/README.md

 If you don't care about these things, don't choose C++!

-__Video #1: Welcome to C++ (What we'll be learning)__
+__Video #1: Welcome to C++ (What We'll be learning)__
-- How C++ actually works
+- How C++ actually works.
-- Memory and pointers
+- Memory and pointers.
-- Memory "arenas", custom allocators, smart pointers, move semantics
+- Memory "arenas", custom allocators, smart pointers, move semantics.
-- Templates: "If you know how to use templates well they're extremely powerful and will make your life a lot easier."
+- Templates: "If you know how to use templates well they're extremely powerful and will make your life a lot easier." - Cherno
-- Data structures (and how to make them faster than the standard STL data structures)
+- Data structures (and how to make them faster than the standard STL data structures).
 - Low-level optimization via "compiler-intrinsics" and assembly.

 __Video #5: How C++ Works__
 - What we want to know: How to we go from source code (.cpp files) to an executable binary?
-- Preprocessor statements (# statements, e.g. #include) happen before compilation.
+- Preprocessor statements (# statements, e.g. `#include`) happen before compilation.
    - `#include` statements pre-pend the contents of another file into your file.
-- Every C++ application needs an "entry point", typically this is `main()`
+- Every C++ application needs an "entry point", typically this is `main()`.
-- operators are just functions!
+- Operators are just functions!
 Think of operators as functions.
 - Header files do not get compiled.
 The contents of included files get compiled as part of the cpp files that they're included in.
-- The Compiler creates an "object file" (.obj) for every cpp file.
+- The Compiler creates an _object file_ (.obj) for every cpp file.
-- The "Linker" "glues" the object files into an executable.
+- The _linker_ "glues" the object files into an executable.
-   - A linker error can happen when a symbol (e.g. function name) that was "promised" to exist (e.g. via forward-declaration) cannot be resolved or found.
+   - A linker error can happen when a symbol (e.g. a function name) that was "promised" to exist (e.g. via forward-declaration) cannot be resolved or found.
    - This error is referred to as an "unresolved external symbol."

 __Video #9: Functions in C++__
 - Functions prevent code duplication.
 - Each time a function is called in C++, the compiler generates a "call instructions"*.
-A call instruction creates a "stack frame" for thart function, meaning we have to push the function parameters and return address onto the "stack".
+A call instruction creates a _stack frame_ for that function, meaning we have to push the function parameters and return address onto the _stack_.
 Additionally, we have to jump to a different part of our binary to execute a function, and then return to where it was called from.
 All of this is "expensive".
 - *: this only happens if the compiler chooses not to "inline" your function.

 __Video #10: Header Files__